lachlanjs/wellspring-lachlan/content/Wellspring.md

 ---
-description: Consciousness and the meaning of life's experience through it
+description:
 draft: false
 tags:
   - "#philosophy"
 date: 2024-09-23
+---
+*Consciousness and the meaning of life's experience through it*

 ---
 I think a wellspring is a good metaphor for human consciousness.